guide

 On the day

-Before they get started, the engineer should explain everything, so you know what to prepare for – for instance, moving furniture, or making space for new water tanks.
-And don’t forget, once the job is done, they should demo the controls for your new boiler, and talk you through how it all works.
+Your engineer should explain everything before they get started, so you know what to prepare for.
+You might need to move furniture or make space for new water tanks.
+And once the job is done, they should show you how to use your new boiler, and explain how it all works.

 How will condensate be disposed of?